Pantry Pest Control & Removal Service

 Red and Confused Flour Beetle

 Characteristics: Reddish-brown and may grow to be approximately 3mm long.
 Confused flour beetles are primarily found in the northern states.
-Feeds on a variety of foods, but are major pests in: flour, cereal, peas, beans, spices, and dried fruits.
-They have the ability to make their way through covered and sealed containers leaving infested foods with a foul odor.
+Feeds on a variety of foods, but are major pests in flour, cereal, peas, beans, spices, and dried fruits.
+They could make their way through covered and sealed containers leaving infested foods with a foul odor.

 Saw -Toothed Grain Beetle

 Characteristics: Small brownish beetle that grows to be 3mm long.
 It can be identified by six tiny spikes on the side of its body, just behind its head (thorax).
 Found in breakfast cereals, flour, dried fruits, chocolate, and dried meats.

 Earwig Extermination Phoenix

 Identification & Biology

 Also Known As: Pincher Bug

 Earwigs are beetle-like, short-winged, ½ to 1 inch in length, and move quickly.
 The abdomen generally ends in a pair of “cerci”, which look like forceps or pincers, but these are not always present.
 When earwigs have wings, they are folded under forewings in a complex fashion.
 Earwigs rarely fly.